djc/galatna/README.rst

 =======

 Galatna creates an SVG map from your Latitude history.
 It requires Python 2.7 and a Latitude output file as downloaded from `Google Takeout`_.
+An example can be found in the project directory, as example.png.

 The current version of Takeout's Latitude export feature is a bit broken, in that it exports multiple JSON object keys of the same name with different